sghoshal/twitter-analytics/README.md

         https://kafka.apache.org/documentation (Section: Topics And Logs)

     - When there are more consumers than partitions:
         - New consumers don't get any messages because each Kafka consumer is assigned only a single partition.
           If a consumer dies/unsubscribes and if num consumers < partition, the new consumer will start receiving messages.
         - http://spark.apache.org/docs/latest/streaming-programming-guide.html#setting-the-right-batch-interval
         -
     - When Kafka Partitions outnumber consumers http://stackoverflow.com/questions/21293937/apache-kafka-message-consumption-when-partitions-outnumber-consumers

     - What is auto_offset_reset='smallest' in consumer config?

         When a new consumer subscribes to a particular topic, and there have already been few messages published on that topic, we want the consumer to receive messages from the earliest Kafka knows of.
         (The Kafka log retention policy will determine the earliest one) SO http://stackoverflow.com/questions/32390265/what-determines-kafka-consumer-offset

-2. Spark Streaming:
+### Spark Streaming
     - What is the difference between batch interval and window?
         - The data collected in batch interval time becomes a RDD in spark (called the batch here).
         - The window is a collection of batches over the window time interval.